cardano-foundation/developer-portal/docs/stake-pool-guide/register-stake-address.md

     --out-file stake.cert
 ```

-## {witness-override}:
+## `witness-override`:

-When calculating the fee for a transaction, the --witness-count option indicates the number of keys signing the transaction.
-You must sign a transaction submitting a stake address registration certificate to the blockchain using the secret—private—key for the payment address spending the input, as well as the secret key for the stake address to register.
+When calculating the fee for a transaction, the `--witness-count` option indicates the number of keys signing the transaction.
+You must sign a transaction submitting a stake address registration certificate to the blockchain using the secret key for the payment address spending the input, as well as the secret key for the stake address to register.

-## {fee}:
+## `fee`:

-Now, we build the transaction which will return the tx.raw transaction file and also the transaction fees.
+Now, we build the transaction which will return the `tx.raw` transaction file and also the transaction fees:

 ```
 cardano-cli transaction build \